yuchaosu/PersonalWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Yuchao Su, a Ph.D. student at NCSU.
-Before joining the NCSU, I was fortunate to work with Prof. Yifan Sun at College of Williams and Mary, Prof. Quansheng Yang at Southeast University.
+Before joining the NCSU, I was fortunate to work with Prof. Yifan Sun at College of William & Mary, Prof. Quansheng Yang at Southeast University.